kristopolous/EvDa/README.md

           // there should be an <a> tag underneath
           $("a", node).on(listenEvent, function(){

-            // This tricks stupid iDevices into notscrewing with the user.
+            // This tricks stupid iDevices into not screwing with the user.
             // (Requiring a user to tap twice to select anything.
 WTF apple...) var mthis = this;